🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Tablescape Building Blocks

-• Base: Cloth or runner with texture.
+• Base: a cloth or runner with texture.

-• Layers: Chargers, plates, napkins, flatware, glasses.
+• Layers: chargers, plates, napkins, flatware, glasses.

-• Details: Place cards, ribbon-tied napkins, a sprig of something fragrant.
+• Details: place cards, ribbon-tied napkins, a sprig of something fragrant.

 12. Add A Statement Light Moment